eduvpn/documentation/SAML.md

 you'll directly end up at the IdP.

-**NOTE**: if you want to add multiple IdPs that use identifiers that are not guaranteed globally unique, you MUST set `addEntityId` to `true` in `/etc/vpn-user-portal/config.php`.
+**NOTE**: if you want to add multiple IdPs that use identifiers that are not guaranteed globally unique, you MUST set `addEntityID` to `true` in `/etc/vpn-user-portal/default/config.php` and `/etc/vpn-admin-portal/default/config.php`.
+This is for example the case when you use persistent NameIDs.
+This is not needed if you use an identity federation that acts as a proxy and generates their own persistent NameIDs like for example SURFconext.